-Trump leaves behind a Republican Party both broken and still in his grip
+Analysis | Trump leaves behind a Republican Party both broken and still in his grip

 The party’s deterioration has been an ongoing story of the Trump presidency, but the damage done and the challenge of restoration have been underlined in the weeks since President-elect Joe Biden won the election with a comfortable electoral college majority and a decisive margin in the popular vote, amid no evidence of widespread fraud.

 It was widely noted this past week when 10 Republicans joined House Democrats to support impeaching the president for a second time.
-Foremost among those dissenters from the party line was Rep. Liz Cheney of Wyoming, the third-ranking Republican in the House and the daughter of former vice president Dick Cheney.
+Foremost among those dissenters from the party line was Rep. Liz Cheney of Wyoming, the third-ranking Republican in the House and the daughter of former vice president Richard B. Cheney.
 Her denunciation of the president’s role in inciting a mob attack on the Capitol was as devastating as it was succinct.
 Her words and vote were a marker put down for the future.

 More significant for the party’s future than the 10 who voted to impeach was the fact that — in the face of an insurrection at the Capitol that resulted in the death of a police officer and four rioters, that threatened lives of lawmakers and their staffs and that came after Trump had whipped up a rally with rhetoric inveighing against weakness in trying to overturn the election — there were still 197 Republicans who voted not to impeach.
 However uncomfortable they were with Trump’s role in the mob action, as some expressed, they nonetheless marched in lockstep as they have for four years.